therealchjones/mffer/docs/mff.md

 available from the Play Store.

-The programming and delivery of Marvel Future Fight are complex but accessible, and this document attempts to gather a great deal of information describing the exploration of Marvel Future Fight code, as well as to explicitly list some assumptions made in the development of [mffer](https://github.com/therealchjones/mffer).
+The programming and delivery of Marvel Future Fight are complex but accessible, and this document attempts to conglomerate a great deal of information describing the exploration of Marvel Future Fight code, as well as to explicitly list some assumptions made in the development of [mffer](https://github.com/therealchjones/mffer).
 Where information is unknown